brunobord/monster-chef-rpg/src/intro.md

 Here you can describe your project, using a simple Markdown file, and put [links][link] and other cool markdown stuff.

+Your booklet source files (markdown documents) should be in the `src` directory.

 This is a Github-flavored markdown parser, so you can add:

 > Quotes to enhance your text.